Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 - Small Won’t Be Overwhelming: Don’t try too many changes at once.
 Start with one or two: more play, clearer routine.
 Then add more gradually.

-- Use Praise & Non-Food Rewards: Verbal praise, petting, brushing – these can be as meaningful as treats if cat likes them.
+- Use Praise & Non-Food Rewards: Verbal praise, petting, brushing – these can be as meaningful as treats if the cat likes them.

-- Make Mealtime Interesting: Use feeders or toys, vary food presentation occasionally, include wet food or hand feeding for bonding.
+- Make Mealtime Interesting: Use feeders or toys, vary food presentation occasionally, and include wet food or hand feeding for bonding.

-- Ensure Comfortable Physical Condition: Soft bedding, easy access to warm spots or windows, ensure no strain on joints (especially for big cats like Maine Coons).
+- Ensure Comfortable Physical Condition: Soft bedding, easy access to warm spots or windows, and ensure no strain on joints (especially for big cats like Maine Coons).

 - Minimise Stressors: Loud noises, sudden visitors, changes in furniture or layout – try to buffer or prepare your cat.
 When visitors arrive, provide hide spaces.